Casey Kotchman: Atlanta Braves

 On July 29, 2008, Kotchman was traded to the Atlanta Braves along with minor league pitcher Stephen Marek for first baseman Mark Teixeira.
 Kotchman started his tenure with the Braves by batting just .157 in his first 20 games but he ended the season with a .237 batting average.

 Kotchman was placed on the bereavement list after his mother fell ill on August 20, 2008.
 After seven days, the Braves placed Kotchman on the restricted list so he could continue to be with his mother in Florida.
 Eleven days from first being placed on the bereavement list, the Braves activated Kotchman.

 On January 31, 2009, Kotchman avoided arbitration and agreed to a one-year, $2.885 million contract.
 Kotchman mentioned at spring training in 2009 that playing for the Braves was always a dream of his.
 Kotchman suffered a shin contusion after being hit by a pitch from Arizona Diamondbacks' pitcher Max Scherzer on May 31 and was expected to be out two to three days.
 The injury did, however, force Kotchman on the 15-day disabled list and was activated on June 16.

 Boston Red Sox

-On July 31, 2009, Kotchman was acquired by the Red Sox in a trade for first baseman Adam LaRoche.
+On July 31, 2009, Atlanta traded Kotchman to the Boston Red Sox for first baseman Adam LaRoche.
 In Kotchman's first game with the Red Sox, he hit a two-run home run off of Joba Chamberlain.
 With the Red Sox, Kotchman hit .218 with three doubles, one home run, seven RBIs, and one stolen base in 29 games.
 This gave Kotchman a combined average of .268 with 23 doubles, seven home runs, 48 RBIs, and 39 walks in 126 games between Boston and Atlanta.